-64. Joinder of the members of the class would be impracticable.
-The proposed class members are foreign-born students who are not literate in English or familiar with the U.S. legal system.

-65. Many parents or guardians of children in this situation will themselves have limited English proficiency, lack familiarity with the U.S. legal system, and lack the resources necessary to advocate on behalf of these children.

-66. In addition, the proposed class includes future members whose identities cannot yet be known.
+- 107. This is sufficient to show numerosity. - 108.
+Joinder of the members of the class would be impracticable.
+The proposed class members are foreign-born students who are not proficient in English or familiar with the U.S. legal system. - 109.
+Many parents or guardians of children in this situation will themselves have limited English proficiency, lack familiarity with the U.S. legal system, and lack resources necessary to advocate for these children. - 110.
+In addition, the proposed class includes future members whose identities cannot yet be known.